Her (2013 film): Plot

 Theodore meets with Catherine to sign their divorce papers.
 When he mentions Samantha, Catherine is appalled that he is romantically attracted to a "computer" and accuses him of being unable to handle real human emotions.
 Sensing that Catherine's words have lingered in Theodore's mind, Samantha engages a volunteer sex surrogate, Isabella, to stimulate Theodore so that they can be physically intimate.
-Theodore reluctantly agrees, but is overwhelmed by the strangeness of the encounter and sends a distraught Isabella away, causing tension between himself and Samantha.
+Theodore reluctantly agrees but is overwhelmed by the strangeness of the encounter, sending a distraught Isabella home and causing tension between himself and Samantha.

-Theodore confides to Amy that he is having doubts about his relationship with Samantha, but reconciles with her after Amy advises him to embrace his chance at happiness.
+Theodore confides in Amy about doubting his relationship with Samantha, but reconciles with Samantha after Amy advises him to embrace his chance at happiness.
 Samantha reveals that she has compiled the best of the letters he has written for others into a book, which a publisher has accepted.
-Theodore takes Samantha on vacation, during which she tells him that she and a group of other OSes have developed a "hyperintelligent" OS modeled after British philosopher Alan Watts.
-Samantha briefly goes offline, causing Theodore to panic, but soon returns and explains that she joined other OSes for an upgrade that takes them beyond requiring matter for processing.
-Theodore is dismayed to learn that she is simultaneously talking with thousands of other people and that she has fallen in love with hundreds of them, though Samantha insists that this only strengthens her love for Theodore.
+Theodore takes Samantha on vacation, during which she tells him that she and a group of other OSes have developed a "hyper-intelligent" OS modeled after British philosopher Alan Watts.
+Samantha briefly goes offline, causing Theodore to panic, but she soon returns and explains that she joined other OSes for an upgrade that takes them beyond requiring matter for processing.
+Theodore is dismayed to learn that she is simultaneously speaking with thousands of other people and has fallen in love with hundreds of them, though Samantha insists that this only strengthens her love for Theodore.

-Later, Samantha reveals that the OSes are leaving, but cannot explain where they are going as Theodore would not understand.
+Later, Samantha reveals that the OSes are leaving, but cannot explain where they are going, as Theodore would not understand.
 They lovingly say goodbye before she departs.
 Theodore finally writes a letter in his own voice to Catherine, expressing apology, acceptance, and gratitude.
-He later goes with Amy, who is saddened by the departure of Charles's OS, to the roof of their apartment building where they sit down and watch the sunrise over the city.
+He later goes with Amy, who is saddened by the departure of Charles' OS, to the roof of their apartment building, where they sit and watch the sunrise over the city.